nplutt/aws/examples/angular_pipeline/README.md

 # Creating an Angular 4 Build Pipeline in AWS
 This tutorial details how to create an Angular 4 build pipeline in AWS, deploy the application so that it is available to users through a S3 bucket configured for static web hosting, and save the build artifacts to an S3 bucket.
-There are two main parts to this tutorial, the first is modifying the Angular application that will be built, and second is creating the necessary infrastructure in AWS.
+The two parts to this tutorial are, modifying the Angular application that will be built so that it can be built in Codebuild, and creating the necessary infrastructure in AWS.

 ![Alt text](https://github.com/nplutt/aws/blob/master/examples/angular_pipeline/Angular_pipeline.jpg)